tinakhezresmaeilzadeh/tinakhezresmaeilzadeh.github.io/_pages/about.md

 I build AI systems that make sense of messy, real-world information.

-I'm a Ph.D. student in Electrical Engineering at the University of Southern California (USC), where I also earned my M.Sc.
+I'm a Ph.D. student in Electrical Engineering at the University of Southern California (USC), where I also earned my M.Sc. through the direct Ph.D. program after completing my B.Sc. at Sharif University of Technology.
 My research sits at the intersection of generative AI, multimodal learning, and foundation models.
 I'm particularly interested in systems that can reason across vision, language, and structured data, and in understanding how these models behave once they leave the comfort of benchmark leaderboards and encounter the complexity of the real world.

-My work spans multimodal reasoning LLM-based systems, recommendation systems, autonomous platforms, and AI-driven optimization for large-scale wireless and networked environments.
+My work spans multimodal reasoning, LLM-based systems, recommendation systems, autonomous platforms, and AI-driven optimization for large-scale wireless and networked environments.
 Across these seemingly different domains, the underlying question remains the same: how do we build intelligent systems that can make reliable decisions from incomplete, noisy, and imperfect information?

-I've explored these questions with teams at USC, Apple, the Max Planck Institute for Informatics, and TU Berlin, moving between frontier AI research and the engineering reality of getting it to ship.
+I've explored these questions with teams at USC, Apple, the Max Planck Institute for Informatics, and TU Berlin, working at the intersection of cutting-edge AI research and the engineering challenges of deploying intelligent systems in practice.

-When I'm not training models or chasing bugs through thousands of lines of code, you'll usually find me at the gym, behind a camera looking for a good shot, or turning a simple coffee run into an excuse to explore a new corner of the city.
+Outside of research, you'll usually find me at the gym, behind a camera looking for a good shot, or turning a simple coffee run into an excuse to explore a new corner of the city.

 You can find my work on [Google Scholar](https://scholar.google.com/citations?user=8EhzPssAAAAJ&hl=en) or reach me at [khezresm@usc.edu](mailto:khezresm@usc.edu).